ramyrams/SoftwareEngineering/SoftwareArchitecture/RESTAPI/Rulesheet.md

 * Rule: Application-specific media types should be used
 * Rule: Media type negotiation should be supported when multiple representations are available
 * Rule: Media type selection using a query parameter may be supported

+# Representation Design
+## Message Body Format 47
+Rule: JSON should be supported for resource representation
+Rule: JSON must be well-formed
+Rule: XML and other formats may optionally be used for resource representation
+Rule: Additional envelopes must not be created

+## Hypermedia Representation
+Rule: A consistent form should be used to represent links
+Rule: A consistent form should be used to represent link relations
+Rule: A consistent form should be used to advertise links
+Rule: A self link should be included in response message body representations
+Rule: Minimize the number of advertised “entry point” API URIs 54
+Rule: Links should be used to advertise a resource’s available actions in a state-sensitive manner

+## Media Type Representation
+Rule: A consistent form should be used to represent media type formats
+Rule: A consistent form should be used to represent media type schemas

+## Error Representation
+Rule: A consistent form should be used to represent errors
+Rule: A consistent form should be used to represent error responses
+Rule: Consistent error types should be used for common error conditions